briansunter/graph/logseq/pages/abdul bari algorithms%2Fpart-1.md

 			- Even if a function returns void, it should return a result in some other method
 		- ### Definiteness
 			- Everything should be unambiguous and clear.
-			- If you can't describe the problem to human, you don't know it well enough to write an algorithm for it.
+			- If you can't describe the problem to a human, you don't know it well enough to write an algorithm.
-			- You can't pass an imaginary number like $$\sqrt{-1})$$ and treat it like a normal number.
-You need to specify how to deal with it.
+			- You can't pass an imaginary number like $$\sqrt{-1})$$ without specifying how to deal with it
 		- ### Finiteness
 			- Algorithms must terminate at some point
 			- A web server, which keeps running until you stop it, is a program, not an algorithm.
-Programs may use algorithms while running though.
+Programs may use algorithms while running.
 		- ### Effectiveness
 			- Don't have any unnecessary procedures in your algorithm.
 			- For example, in chemistry, you wouldn't boil a chemical and not use it in the experiment.
 That would be unnecessary.